 Acetic Acid Hazards & Safety Information

-Acetic acid may not be a household name to many, but it’s actually a relatively common chemical.
-As a vital chemical in the industrial industry, acetic acid is used for a variety of purposes in many countries around the world.
-You may even encounter acetic acid in a diluted form in your own house, or it might be a chemical you handle at work.
-In either case, it’s important to handle this potentially hazardous and corrosive acid with appropriate care by following these safety tips from our MSDS experts.
+Acetic acid may not be a household name to many, but it’s actually a quite commonly used hazardous chemical.
+As a vital chemical in industry, acetic acid is used for a variety of purposes in many countries around the world.
+Acetic acid hazards are often encountered in the workplace, and you may even encounter acetic acid in a diluted form in your own house so it’s important to understand how to handle this potentially hazardous and corrosive acid with appropriate care by following these safety tips from our chemical safety experts.

 Acetic acid is a colorless liquid with a pungent, vinegary odor.
-This chemical was used in alchemy as early as the 3rd century BC, often as glacial (waterless or anhydrous) acetic acid.
+Acetic acid is known to have been used as early as the 3rd century BC, then known as glacial (waterless or anhydrous) acetic acid.
 In modern times, acetic acid is used for many purposes across several industries, including:

-- Vinyl acetate monomer (for the production of paint and adhesives)
+- Synthesis of vinyl acetate monomers (for the production of paint and adhesives)

 - Inks, paints, and dyes